Grant access to entities with security context

 This article shows you how to set the security context and grant access to the monitored entities using policies.

 Don't mistake IAM policies with management zones.
-Unlike management zones, an IAM policy that is set up to filter entities (allow storage:entity:read) will not filter related metrics, logs, or traces.
+Unlike management zones, an IAM policy that is set up to filter entities (allow storage:entities:read) will not filter related metrics, logs, or traces.
 These entity filters only control which entities can be queried via DQL.
 To control access to logs, metrics, and spans, you need to use the corresponding permissions, such as allow storage:logs:read.

 Who this is for